RHughes98/MeV-precip-bands/README.md

 [Data](http://www.srl.caltech.edu/sampex/DataCenter/data.html) courtesy of CalTech Space Physics Data Center (SPDF).

 ### MATLAB
-The MATLAB functionality of this repository is concentrated in `dataProcessingScript.m`, with several helper functions to complement.

 #### `dataProcessingScript.m`
-This is the central script of the program.
+The central script of the program.
 It reads in, parses, and processes SAMPEX data before finding Van Allen belts, microbursts, and precipitation bands.
 All active helper functions are invoked from this script.

 #### `plotFunc.m`
-This is the plotting helper function.
-It takes in specific data vectors for plotting, and the input parameters can be varied to plot features found via different methods and criteria.
+Plotting helper function, takes in specific data vectors for plotting.
+Input parameters can be varied to plot features found via different methods and criteria.
 The parameter structure is mostly for convenient swapping between criteria to plot for observation.

 #### `quickPlotCheck.m`
 Used for plotting all identified precipitation bands in order for users to individually identify true and false positives.

 #### `curveFitting.m`
-This function is used to apply a 2<sup>nd</sup> term Gaussian curve fit to Van Allen belts.
+Applies a 2<sup>nd</sup> term Gaussian curve fit to Van Allen belts.
 They are plotted one-by-one with the curve fit overlaid.
 This function invokes the `beltBands.m` helper function to find precipitation bands that occurred as the satellite was passing through the Van Allen belts.

 #### `PBands.m`
 The original precipitation band finder function, this helper function is formatted to find precipitation bands over full days' data sets. `PBands.m` takes in criteria, count rate data, and a target time window for band duration.
 It returns the start and end indices of precipitation bands, as well as the indices of data points that met the first criteria (for later plotting and analysis, this output is often omitted in `dataProcessingScript.m`).